Houses In Multiple Occupation

 There are substantial penalties, including conviction, for the owners of licensable HMOs who continue to operate without a licence.

-From 1 April 2019 there is only one set fee for HMO licensing.
-The new charge for an HMO licence is £563.71.
+There is only one set fee for HMO licensing this includes new licences and renewals.
+The charge for an HMO licence from 1 April 2021 is £581.
 Any queries concerning HMOs and licensing should be directed to Julian Watts, Senior Environmental Health Officer (Private Sector Housing) on 01233 330339.
 You can also email firstname.lastname@example.org.

 To apply for a licence or 'variation of licence' you will be required to complete an application form.
 We do, however, advise that you speak to an officer before returning the application.
 Download the HMO Licence Application/Variation of licence form and notes [docx] 193KB.